haproxy/haproxy/doc/lua-api/index.rst

   **DEPDRECATED**

   This function returns the length of the input part of the buffer.
+When called by a filter, this value is relative to the filter.

   :param class_channel channel: The manipulated Channel.
   :returns: an integer containing the amount of available bytes.